cn0047/stash/ed/db/neo4j/README.md

 * Transaction function - transactional units of work (`session.WriteTransaction`).
 * Explicit transactions - `BEGIN, COMMIT and ROLLBACK` operations.

+Transactions can be executed in: read or write mode.
+Access modes can be supplied: per transaction or per session.

 ## Cypher

 Cypher - declarative graph query language.